GeorgeBrown128/electricdragon.net/content/post/thermal-decapping.md

 Next I heated the device about 3 times with 5 second bursts.
 (Cooking times vary by device size, I'm using 14 pin DIPs.)

-The plastic will turn white in places, and will feel brittle. <font color="red">(Let it cool before you touch it!)</font> At this point I whack the case with the pliers until most of the plastic comes away.
+The plastic will turn white in places, and will feel brittle. <span style="color: #ff0000">(Let it cool before you touch it!)</span> At this point I whack the case with the pliers until most of the plastic comes away.
 Be careful not to ping the die off across the garden!

 ## Results